(Philippians 4:2–3) Reconcilable Differences

 By appealing to them both, Paul doesn’t take sides with either one of them.

-Both of you – live in harmony – literally, have the same mind, in the Lord.
+Both of you live in harmony, literally, and have the same mind inthe Lord.

-You can’t agree about a lot of things in life, but you can agree about the most important things in life – so return to that common ground you have in Christ.
+You can’t agree about many things in life, but you can agree about the most important things—so return to that common ground you have in Christ.

 One commentator wrote it this way: Paul knew that if they got right [in] the Lord, they would be right with each other.ix

-The next thing Paul does is this; instead of taking sides and going into all the details and spreading it all out in front of the church, instead of berating these women, Paul actually begins to praise these women.
+The next thing Paul does is this: instead of taking sides and going into all the details and spreading them all out in front of the church, instead of berating these women, Paul actually begins to praise them.

-They shared in Paul’s struggle for the gospel there in Philippi.
+They shared Paul’s struggle for the gospel in Philippi.

 That tells us at least three things about them;